Full body workout routines are effective if you want to get fitter, leaner and stronger.

 Catabolism or a catabolic environment in the body is observed when muscle is physically broken down by the external training stress, lack of stimuli (sedentary lifestyle or a plaster cast), long periods without proper nutrition or during and after long steady exercise sessions.

 Branched chain amino acids (BCAA) taken from the muscle itself can also be used by the body as a fuel source if no alternative BCAAs are provided through nutrition.
 This is usually seen in long endurance events over 3 hours duration.
+Here’s an in depht article about how much protein to eat for weight loss, health and performance.

 Keep your workouts short and ensure they are full body workout routines which are tough for effective weight loss results and see your health and fitness skyrocket!!